List of Ranma ½ characters: Pantyhose Taro

 Taro is highly ruthless and power-hungry.
 He's generally dishonorable and often cheats and betrays during confrontations, but will help beautiful women who are in trouble.
 He's not used to being helped, and generally gives disdainful remarks as thanks for offered aid.
-Taro is especially intolerant of Ranma, whom he hates because Ranma calls him "Pantyhose-guy", and tends to respond with "cowardly okama", "crossdressing/transgender freak", or similar derogatory epitets.
+Taro is especially intolerant of Ranma, whom he hates because Ranma calls him "Pantyhose-guy", and tends to respond with "cowardly okama", "crossdressing/transgender freak", or similar derogatory epithets.
 Perhaps to remind himself of the shame his moniker brings, he wears a pair of pantyhose around his waist like a belt.
 He has also stated a goal to "take over the world", but seems very clueless in this endeavor.

 In human form Taro had a certain disadvantage to Ranma during their first confrontation, but his similar tendency to provoke and fight dirty enabled him to gain an edge during their second fight.
 However, he has not displayed any repertoire of special techniques, has recently been more interested in finding ways to enhance his cursed form than training to increase his skill, and does not appear to be as cunning as a chimera.